Duran144/SunnySideAgency/README.md

 ### What I Learned

-Building this landing page challenge from frontendmentor was really fun and educational.
+Building this landing page challenge was really fun and educational.

 This was the first time that i decided to use semantic Html markup in a project, this taught me that using semantic markup makes your website very accessible and user-friendly.